-If the Plan is approved by stockholders, it will permit, but not require, awards under the Plan to qualify as tax-deductible performance-based compensation under Section 162(m) of the Internal Revenue Code (the "Code").
+In addition, if the Amended Plan is approved by stockholders, it will permit, but not require, awards under the Amended Plan to qualify as tax-deductible performance-based compensation under Section 162(m) of the Internal Revenue Code (the Code).
 Section 162(m) of the Code generally places a \$1 million annual limit on a company's tax deduction for compensation paid to certain senior executives, other than compensation that satisfies the applicable requirements for a performance-based compensation exception.
 To qualify as performance-based compensation under Section 162(m) of the Code, the compensation must (among other requirements) be subject to attainment of performance goals that have been disclosed to stockholders (in the case of awards other than stock options and stock appreciation rights) and approved by a majority stockholder vote.
 The Compensation Committee reserves the right to grant awards that do not qualify for exemption from Section 162(m) of the Code.
 In addition, in some cases, the exemption may cease to be available for some or all awards that otherwise were designed to qualify for exemption from Section 162(m) of the Code.
 Thus, it is possible that Section 162(m) of the Code may disallow compensation deductions that would otherwise be available to the Company.

-We are asking stockholders to approve the material terms of the performance goals under the Plan so that the company may make awards that qualify as performance-based compensation under Section 162(m) of the Code, and thus, would be tax-deductible.
+We are asking stockholders to approve the material terms of the performance goals under the Amended Plan so that the Company may make awards that qualify as performance-based compensation under Section 162(m) of the Code, and thus, would be tax-deductible.
 For purposes of Section 162(m) of the Code, the material terms requiring shareholder approval include the following in their entirety:

-- the employees eligible to receive awards under the Plan; - the business criteria used as the basis for the performance goals; and - the limits on the maximum amount of compensation payable to any employee in a given time period.
+- the employees eligible to receive awards under the Amended Plan, described below under "Eligibility"; - the business criteria used as the basis for the performance goals, described below under "Performance Goals"; and - the limits on the maximum amount of compensation payable to any employee in a given time period, described below under "Individual and Specific Limits."